 Owning a building is expensive in New York City, involving a significant upfront investment, followed by ongoing operation and maintenance costs.
 However, smart decisions during the design process can help you reduce all these expenses.
 When the concept of Building Information Modeling (BIM) is applied to mechanical, electrical and plumbing (MEP) installations, you can obtain a truly smart building design.

 BIM is a modern engineering design approach, which goes beyond the use of conventional construction plans to represent and specify a project.
 Instead, BIM uses 3-dimensional building models with detailed information about system components, effectively creating a virtual reality version of the building before actual construction.
 BIM can be applied to all technical disciplines, including not only MEP systems but also architectural and structural aspects.

 Given the complexity of BIM and the large amounts of data involved, it requires specialized software.
 One of the best-known BIM design packages is Revit by Autodesk, and it includes a specialized version for mechanical, electrical and plumbing engineering - Revit MEP.

-Get a High-Level MEP Design for Your Construction Project.
+Looking for High-Level MEP Design for Your Construction Project?